papermerge/documentation/docs/index.md

 # Papermerge DMS

-Papermerge is a open source document management system designed to work with scanned documents, also called digital archives.
-It extracts text from your scans (which might be PDF, TIFF, JPEG or PNG), indexes it, and prepares it for full text search.
+Papermerge DMS or simply Papermerge is a open source document management system designed to work with scanned documents, also called digital archives.
+It extracts text from your scans (which might be PDF, {-- TIFF, JPEG or PNG --}, indexes it, and prepares it for full text search.
 Papermerge provides the look and feel of modern desktop file browsers.
 It has features like dual panel document browser, drag and drop, tags, hierarchical folders, so that you can efficiently store and organize your documents.

-It is perfect tool for long term storage of your digital archives.
+{{ extra.project }} is perfect tool for long term storage of digital archives.

+!!! note

+    Support for TIFF, JPEG and PNG was temporary dropped.
+These formats are not available in 2.1; TIFF, JPEG and PNG formats will be supported again since 3.0

 ![Papermerge screenshot](img/document-management-system-screenshot.png)